Research Interests and Publications

 - DEFT: Statistical Relational Learning for Textual Inference

 See my complete vita (in PDF).

-See Powerpoint presentations for some of my recent talks.
+as well as Powerpoint presentations for some of my older talks.

 I grew up in the 60's and 70's in the small town of O'Fallon Illinois where starting in 1967 I